 Remove any clothing or jewellery around the injury

-Stop the bleeding by applying pressure to the wound with a clean cloth
+Stop the bleeding by pressing on the wound with a clean cloth

 If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.